Information-theoretic interpretation of quantum formalism: General systems

 where $\Omega_k$ are the sample sets of the $K\le d+1$ different MUBs.
 At last, for $K=d+1$ we have

 One might expect that the inequality Eq. (\ref{infoMUB}) be saturated.
 However, this is not the case in general because the probability distributions in the cluster are encoded in a particular way which causes a bias not taken into account even in Eq. (\ref{eqPOVMentropy}), i.e., an excess of entropy, say $\Delta_\mathbb{H}$.

-Actually, the bound $d N + S(\rho)$ is attained when one of the $d+1$ charts is canonical, i.e. when the density operator $\rho$ is diagonal in this chart.
-Then this specific entropy is equal to $S(\rho)$ and the $d$ others chart are completely devoid of information with an entropy of $N$ bits.
+\begin{proposition} The totality of the information stored in the Bayesian theater can be recovered from a principal window. \end{proposition} \emph{Proof.} The bound $ N d+ S(\rho)$ in Eq. (\ref{infoMUB}) is attained when one of the $d+1$ windows is principal because the density operator $\rho$ is diagonal in this window.
+Then its window entropy is equal to $S(\rho)$ and the $d$ others window are completely devoid of information with a window entropy of $N$ bits.
 Such a cluster can be called \enquote{centered} on the state $\rho$.
-Reversing the logic, we can assess the lack of centering of a general cluster from the excess of entropy $\Delta_\mathbb{H}$ in Eq. (\ref{infoMUB}).
+Reversing the logic, we can assess the lack of centering of a general cluster from the excess of entropy $\Delta_\mathbb{H}$ in Eq. (\ref{infoMUB}). $\Box$

+\begin{proposition} The set of all windows in a Bayesian theater covers the complete set of relevant Boolean variable batches up to a discrete Boolean gauge change. \end{proposition} \emph{Proof} Since the totality of the information of the Bayesian theater can always be recovered, there is no additional window, that is, there is no additional relevant Boolean variable batch up to a discrete Boolean gauge change (Definition \ref{sourcegauge}). $\Box$